Best Israel travel tips – The ultimate Israel travel guide

-Tel Aviv is the 2nd biggest and the most vibrant city in Israel, also known as the city that never sleeps.
+Tel Aviv is Israel’s most vibrant city, also known as the city that never sleeps.
 It’s the second biggest city in this country, with lots of nightlife, delicious food, shopping, and long sandy beaches.
 Visit the Carmel Market (the Shuk Hacarmel), try some local food there, or buy some local products and souvenirs to take it back home.

 One of the oldest cities in the world, it’s home to the holiest sites in Judaism, Islam, and Christianity.
-The Old City is a beautiful, historical center for all religions.
-Magical narrow streets, full of shops, where you can buy, food, sweets, souvenirs, jewelry.
+The Old City is a beautiful and historical center for all religions.
+You can get lost in the magical narrow streets full of shops, food stalls, sweets, souvenirs, jewelry.
 For me, it felt like a walk in the past.

 The Dead Sea